Cray-HPE/sat/docs/man/_sat-format-opts.rst

         Reverses the sorting order.

 **--sort-by HEADING**
-        Sort by the selected heading.
-Can also accept a 0-based column index.
+        Sort by the selected heading or comma seperated list of headings.

-        TODO: Add explanation of multiple sort-fields specified as a comma-separated list.
+        Can also accept a 0-based column index or comma seperated list of 0-based column indexes.

 **--show-empty**
         Show values for columns even if every value is ``EMPTY``.
 By default,